STAR Communities Rating System

 Description

 The City of St. Louis is charging full-steam ahead with its sustainability efforts.
 Some of the keys to the City of St. Louis’s sustainability efforts include capitalizing “on its dense area, existing infrastructure and rich heritage to preserve and restore” historic buildings.
 New buildings in the St. Louis area must meet certain energy efficiency and green building standards.
-Another key component is building bicycle-friendly which will encourage the public to use public transportation more frequently.
+Another key component is building bicycle-friendly infrastructure.
+In early 2013, St. Louis released a Sustainability Plan

 Cost $0